 - Why You Need A Good Model Release Form And Crowd Release Form Template

-NOTICE: Laws vary by location.
+NERD NOTE: Laws vary by location.
 The information in this article should not be considered legal advice.
 The author of this article is NOT a lawyer.
 Please consult a lawyer before your production.

 Area Wide Crowd Release Form Template

-Here’s a simple audience release form template that you can copy and paste into a text document.
+Here’s a simple area wide audience release form template that you can copy and paste into a text document.
 Feel free to customize this form for your production.
 It’s also a good idea to keep several printed blank versions of a filming in progress sign with your production gear.
 This way you can always fill them out with a marker while on location if necessary.

 IMPORTANT LEGAL NOTICE: